Can I Eat Expired Canned Cat Food?

 Can I consume Canned Cat Food that has been stored at room temperature for a day?

 If Canned Cat Food has been stored at room temperature for a day, it's safer to discard it.
 While canned foods have low risk levels, extended exposure to room temperature can compromise their safety.
-To prevent foodborne illness, adhere to proper storage guidelines.
+To reduce the risk of foodborne illness, adhere to proper storage guidelines.

 Does the type of container affect the shelf life of Canned Cat Food?